ingonyama-zk/icicle/docs/docs/icicle/integrations.md

 ## A primer to building your own integrations

-Lets illustrate an ICICLE integration, so you can understand the core API and design overview of ICICLE.
+Let's illustrate an ICICLE integration, so you can understand the core API and design overview of ICICLE.

 ![ICICLE architecture](../../static/img/architecture-high-level.png)